New Patients (202) 851-7554

 Missing Teeth Washington, DC

-Missing teeth are more than just a cosmetic concern.
+Missing teeth are more than just a cosmetic dental concern.
 If left untreated, missing teeth can lead to severe dental health concerns.
-Addressing missing teeth as soon as possible is essential to restoring function, health, and beauty to the natural smile.
+Addressing missing teeth immediately is essential to restoring natural function, health, and beauty.
+Replacing missing teeth in Washington, DC, can prevent further damage and improve your confidence and oral health.

-Replacing missing teeth can prevent further damage and improve your confidence and overall oral health.
-Using state-of-the-art dental technology and cutting-edge material, our team DC Precision Dentistry offers a full range of tooth replacement options.
-Washington, DC dentist Dr. Justin Deckard may recommend dentures, dental bridges, or dental important to restore missing teeth.
+Our team at DC Precision Dentistry offers a full range of tooth replacement options.
+State-of-the-art dental technology and cutting-edge materials ensure high-quality treatment.
+Washington, DC dentist Dr. Justin Deckard may recommend dentures, dental bridges, or dental implants to restore missing teeth.

 Replacing Missing Teeth in Washington DC

 If you have missing teeth, you should replace them as soon as possible.
 Otherwise, it can lead to a wide range of severe oral health concerns.
 When one tooth is missing, the remaining teeth begin to shift in an attempt to fill the gap.
-Not only does shifting teeth affect the appearance, but it can also affect the function of the bite.
+Not only does shifting teeth affect the appearance, but it can also affect the bite’s function.

-Studies have suggested that patients who are missing teeth are at a higher risk of developing tooth decay, gum disease, infection, and further tooth loss.
+Studies have suggested missing teeth patients are at a higher risk of tooth decay and gum disease.
+Lost teeth can lead to infection and further tooth loss.
 Missing teeth may even affect the way you chew and speak.
-Patients with missing teeth have a difficult time chewing, which may result in an imbalanced diet and other complications.
+Patients with missing teeth have difficulty chewing, which may result in an imbalanced diet and other complications.

 Tooth Replacement Options

 Replacing missing teeth can help restore confidence and function to your natural smile.
-Dr. Deckard offers a full range of tooth replacement options that can be tailored to meet each patients’ specific oral health and aesthetic needs.
-Dr. Deckard works closely with patients to analyze their teeth, assess their oral health, and recommend the appropriate tooth replacement option.
-Dr. Deckard will work with you to determine if a dental implant, dental bridge, or dentures are the right for you.
+Dr. Deckard offers a full range of tooth replacement options.
+He can tailor these options to meet your oral health and aesthetic needs.
+Dr. Deckard will analyze your teeth, gums, and jaw and assess your oral health.
+Then, Dr. Deckard will determine if a dental implant, dental bridge, or dentures are the right for you.

 Missing Teeth FAQs